srcfl/srcful-documentation/docs/developer/auth.md

 slug: /developer/auth
 pagination_prev: null
 ---
+# Authentication & Permissioning

+“Connect with Sourceful” is our OAuth‑style permissioning model.
+Users approve explicit scopes, and client apps receive a short‑lived, signed token to call Sourceful APIs according to granted permissions.
+Bifrost is the bridge service that facilitates this delegated authentication flow.

-# Bifrost Authentication Service
+## Bifrost Authentication Service

 Bifrost is an authentication service that enables secure communication between external applications and the Sourceful Energy App (SEA).
 It serves as a bridge that facilitates safe authentication without requiring users to install external wallets on multiple devices.
-Basically Bifrost allows exchange of a delegation token that gives the token owner permission to access some of the users resources.
+In short, Bifrost exchanges a delegation token that grants the token owner permission to access some of the user’s resources.

 > **Security by Design**: Bifrost only handles public keys, never private keys.
 All private keys remain securely within either the SEA or the external application, ensuring that sensitive cryptographic material is never exposed to the bridge service.